Smart beta for trading and portfolio management.

 Measuring IP strength by number of forward citations and other quality criteria.
 Implementation of methods from the paper “Measuring Patent Quality” from Mariagrazia Squicciarini, Hélène Dernis and Chiara Criscuolo, OECD.

 The proposed patent quality measures aim to facilitate analysis both at the level of the individual patent and at the aggregate patent portfolio level.
-They are intended to help addressing a number of policy- relevant questions, for example, related to: firms innovation strategies and performance; enterprise dynamics, including the drivers of enterprise creation and of mergers and acquisitions; the determinants of productivity; the financing of innovative enterprises; the output of R&D activities and the returns to R&D investments; the depreciation of R&D; the output of universities and of public research organisations.
+They are intended to help addressing a number of policy- relevant questions, for example, related to: firms innovation strategies and performance; enterprise dynamics, including the drivers of enterprise creation and of mergers and acquisitions; the determinants of productivity; the financing of innovative enterprises; the output of R&D activities and the returns to R&D investments; the depreciation of R&D; the output of universities and of public research organizations.

 TRADING SIGNALS API